 The success of the Company depends significantly on the ability of the Company and the Investment Manager to assess the values of properties, both at the time of acquisition and the time of disposal.
-Valuations of the Company's property Portfolio also have a significant effect on the Company's financial standing on an on-going basis and on its ability to obtain financing.
+Valuations of the Company's property Portfolio also have a significant effect on the Company's financial condition on an on-going basis and on its ability to obtain financing.
 The valuation of property and property-related assets is inherently subjective, in part because all property valuations are made on the basis of assumptions which may not prove to be accurate (particularly in periods of volatility or low transaction flow in the commercial real estate market), and in part because of the individual nature of each property.

-In determining the value of properties, the valuers are required to make assumptions in respect of matters including, but not limited to, the existence of willing sellers in uncertain market conditions, title, condition of structure and services, existence of deleterious materials, plant and machinery conditions, environmental matters, permits and licenses, statutory requirements and planning, expected future rental revenues from the property and other information.
+In determining the value of properties, the appraisers are required to make assumptions in respect of matters including, but not limited to, the existence of willing sellers in uncertain market conditions, title, condition of structure and services, existence of deleterious materials, plant and machinery conditions, environmental matters, permits and licenses, statutory requirements and planning, expected future rental revenues from the property and other information.
 Such assumptions may prove to be inaccurate.
 Incorrect assumptions underlying the valuation reports could negatively affect the value of any property that the Company owns or may acquire in the future and thereby have a material adverse effect on the Company's financial condition.
-This is particularly so in periods of volatility or when there is limited real estate transactional data against which property valuations can be benchmarked.
+This is particularly so in periods of volatility or when there are limited comparable real estate transactions against which property valuations can be benchmarked.
 There can also be no assurance that these valuations have been or will be reflected in the actual transaction prices, even where any such transactions occur shortly after the relevant valuation date, or that the estimated yield and annual rental income prove to be attainable.
-For more information on the valuation of the Company's Portfolio (except for the Joan Miró offices and the Portal de la Marina hypermarket, which were acquired in June 2015, and El Rosal shopping centre, which was acquired in July 2015) and the assumptions made in determining the value of the Company's properties, see Annex B ("Valuation Reports") of this Prospectus.
+For more information on the valuation of the Company's Portfolio and the assumptions made in determining the value of the Company's properties, see Annex B ("Valuation Reports") of this Prospectus.

-The Company has acquired and may acquire properties in the future through different propertyowning vehicles, and has utilised and may in the future utilise a variety of structures for the purpose of acquiring properties, such as joint ventures and minority stakes (particularly with respect to residential properties).
+The Company has acquired and may acquire properties in the future through different propertyowning vehicles, and has utilised and may in the future utilise a variety of structures for the purpose of acquiring properties, such as joint ventures and minority stakes.
 Where a property or an interest in a property is acquired through another company or another structure, the value of the entity or the structure may not be the same as the value of the underlying property due, for example, to tax, environmental, contingent, contractual or other liabilities, or structural considerations.
 As a result, there can be no assurance that the value of property acquired through those structures accurately reflects the value of the underlying property.

-As a result of each of these factors, Shareholders should note that actual net asset value may fluctuate from time to time, potentially materially.
+As a result of each of these factors, shareholders should note that actual net asset value may fluctuate from time to time, potentially materially.

-To the extent valuations of the Company's properties, including the Valuation Reports, do not accurately reflect the value of the underlying properties, whether due to the above factors or otherwise, this may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.
+Valuations of the Company's properties, including the Valuation Reports, may not accurately reflect the value of the underlying properties due to the above factors or otherwise, which may have a material adverse effect on the Company's business, financial condition, results of operations and prospects.

-The Valuation Reports may not be indicative of the value of Company's properties or the Company's performance
+The Valuation Reports may not be indicative of the value of the Company's properties or the Company's performance